coyotespike/coyotespike.github.io/_posts/2016-10-27-ChairlessOffice.md

 nofollow: false
 ---

-I'm going to start off with something you already know: **sitting is bad for us.**

-You might remember the study with the busmen in England.
-One man drove the bus, the other man walked up and down collecting tickets.
-Same socioeconomic classes, same pay, living in the same places, everything.
-Result?
-The man who walked up and down lived longer and healthier.

-Every day, I think, "How can I be a good movement human today?"
-Humans need to move, preferably slowly almost all the time, and then dynamically some of the time, fast or heavy some of the time.
+The personal movement revolution has presented us with an overwhelming range of options.

+The best thing for humans is to move slowly almost all the time, and then move fast or heavy or both for short periods of time.
+You're supposed to train cardio, strength, explosiveness, trying out as many sports as possible.
+On top of that, you're still supposed to put in an hour of mobility work every day.

+And *then* you need to add extra stretches to undo the damage you've done by sitting all day: your legs going dead, your hamstrings shortening, your hip flexors stiffening and shortening.
+Of course, when you're sitting, you're *not moving slowly*, which is what we want for our default.

-In addition, as the Gymnastics Strength Training creator Christopher Sommers reminds us, mobility is the golden key.
+As the Gymnastics Strength Training creator Christopher Sommers reminds us, mobility is the golden key.
 Every day we train our bodies to bend just far enough to put our hands past our knees.
 Every day we train our legs not to split any farther than about 30 degrees.

 After years of this, our bodies adapt to what we've asked of it.
 And then we say, "Man, as you get old, you get stiff!
 Lucky kids!"

+It's like in the original *Alice in Wonderland*.
+The Red Queen tells Alice, here we have to run twice as fast just to stay in place.
+You'll have to run even faster if you want to get ahead!

+I know what you're thinking: not another standing desk plug!
 Standing desks got popular a few years ago, and despite naysayers and mockery it's now clear they're here to stay.
 Just standing up *some* of the time, or alternating between sitting and standing, is a huge improvement.
 It gets you moving, it allows you to stretch, many people find their energy improves.

+But that's not what I'm here to tell you.
+I have something better.
+What if you could turn the *entirety of your work day* into a training session?
+What if you could avoid damaging yourself just by doing your job, and actually help yourself?

-Still, it's hard to stand all day.
-And here, ladies and gentlemen, I introduce my latest movement innovation: **you're allowed to sit, just not in a chair.** I use a standalone keyboard with a long cord and position my computer at some appropriate height in front of me, so I can work in almost any position.
+And here, ladies and gentlemen, I introduce my latest movement innovation:
+**you're allowed to sit, just not in a chair.**

-With back against the wall, I sit on a cushion or towel on the floor, with my legs straight, or stretched apart, or soles of the feet together.
+With back against the wall, I sit on a cushion or towel on the floor, with my legs straight, or stretched apart, or soles of the feet together, or in the 90-90 position.
 Recognize any of these?
-That's right, each is a normal stretch.
+That's right, each is a normal stretch which just happens to be comfortable for long periods of time and easily supports a keyboard in front of you.

 Pavel Tsatsouline tells the story of a man who sat with his feet stretched apart every day as he watched TV, in a completely comfortable position.
 Over the